wochit/wochit-embedded/docs/authentication.md

 </code-group>

 The token value is the *userToken*.
 Use *userToken* to [open the Wochit Video Editor](/embed.html#set-configuration).
-The token expiration time is 24 hours from creation time.
+The token expiration time is 24 hours from the creation time.

 ## Error handling